Convolutional Recurrent Neural Network with Attention for 3D Speech Enhancement: Conclusions

 \section{Conclusions}

-In this paper, we propose a two-stage system for 3D speech enhancement using U-Net autoencoders.
-Firstly, we incorporate a DPRNN block into the convolutional autoencoder for alternately extracting dynamic voice information in the time and frequency domains.
-Then, we introduce an attention mechanism to effectively fuse the high-dimension features.
-Finally, an loss function for speech enhancement is proposed to simultaneously optimize the network on the T-F and time domains.
-Experimental results show that our proposed system can achieve the state-of-the-art 3D speech enhancement performance and surpasses the baselines on the dataset of L3DAS23 challenge.
-In the future, we will consider further validating the performance of our methods on other datasets.
-And we will continue to focus on how to achieve better speech enhancement performance in more challenging environments.
+In this paper, we propose a convolutional recurrent neural network for 3D speech enhancement using two stacked U-Nets.
+Firstly, we incorporate a DPRNN block into the first U-Net for alternately extracting dynamic voice information in the time and frequency domains.
+Then, we introduce an attention mechanism to effectively fuse the original signal, reference signal, and generated masks.
+Finally, an loss function for SE tasks is proposed to simultaneously optimize the network on the T-F and time domains.
+Experimental results show that the proposed system can achieve the state-of-the-art 3D speech enhancement performance and surpasses the baselines on the dataset of L3DAS23 challenge.